 Asthma is a chronic lung disorder that causes breathing difficulties.
 During an asthma attack, the air passages in the lung become inflamed and narrow, making breathing difficult.
-Symptoms of asthma include shortness of breath, wheezing, coughing, and chest tightness.
+Children may cough, wheeze, or seem short of breath with an asthma flare.
+Older children with asthma may describe a feeling of chest tightness.
 These symptoms are often triggered by elements within the environment, exercise, or viral infections such as the common cold.
 Common environmental triggers include: weather changes, smoke, pet dander, and dust.
 Exposure to any asthma trigger causes the airways to swell and produce mucus.
 A hallmark of asthma is that it gets better with treatment.

 Who gets asthma?